TheAlgorithms/C-Plus-Plus/CONTRIBUTING.md

 - You did your own work.
   - No plagiarism allowed.
 Any plagiarized work will not be merged.
-- Your work will be distributed under the [MIT License](License) once your pull request has been merged.
+- Your work will be distributed under the [MIT License](https://github.com/TheAlgoritms/C-Plus-Plus/blob/master/LICENSE) once your pull request has been merged.
-- Your submitted work fulfills or mostly fulfills our styles and standards.
+- Please follow the repository guidelines and standards mentioned below.

 **New implementation** New implementations are welcome!